Adopting a new pet can be an exciting process, and we're here to help guide you along the way!

 How does the adoption process work?

 Once you've submitted an application to adopt, our adoption counselors will review it to learn more about you, your family, and any other pets currently in the home.
-This process may take anywhere from 24-72 hours, depending on the number of applications we have received.
-Once you've been approved, we can proceed with finalizing the adoption, which involves signing an adoption contract, registering the microchip, and paying the adoption fee.
+This process may take anywhere from 24-72 hours, depending on the number of applications we have received, and we will contact you to discuss the animal and any information that should be known about them.
+Once you've been approved, we will set up a time for you to meet the animal (if you haven't already done so), answer any questions you may have, and if all is well, we can then proceed with finalizing the adoption.
+This will include signing an adoption contract, as well as any other disclosures for medical or behavior notes that may be in your pet's file, registering the microchip, and paying the adoption fee.

 What veterinary care is provided to the animals prior to adoption?